 It is a good book and it’s quite meaty.
-It’s good just to see it in print to refer back to genuine common sense such as how to describe a domain, good domain models and the importance of collaboration, communication and shared understanding.
-I was really enjoy their chapter on ubiquitous languages.
+It’s good just to see it in print to refer back to genuine common sense such as how to describe a domain, good domain models, and the importance of collaboration, communication, and shared understanding.
+I really enjoyed their chapter on ubiquitous languages.
 Those sorts of things stand the test of time.
 You can be in different types of stacks or scenarios, but the knowledge is abstract so it’s broadly applicable.

 3. Wardley Mapping

 It’s a great book.
 And again, far ahead of its time.
 It’s 15 to 20 years old?
 My first book is Wardley Mapping by Simon Wardley.
 I think when you are writing a seminal book, you have got to have the headspace to think it all out.
 And then once the book comes out, and the topic is popular, it disappears into the ether like ‘Continuous Delivery’, ‘DDD’, and the Simon Wardley book.